ravenschade/borgbackup_on_android/README.md

 - backup up to remote repositories via ssh

 Tested and working on devices:
-- Huawei Nexus6p with stock Android 7.1.2 (angler, aarch64)
+- Huawei Nexus6p with stock Android 8.0.0 (angler, aarch64)
-- Samsung Galaxy Note 2 with Lineage 14.1 (n7100, armv7l)
+- Samsung Galaxy Note 2 with Lineage 14.1 (n7100, armv7l, only tested with borg 1.0)

 Feedback on tests with other devices and android versions is very welcome.